-Cash and cash equivalents amounted to € 28,899 thousand in 2022 (previous year: € 31,836 thousand) and is comprised of cash in banks and cash on hand for both years.
+Cash and cash equivalents amounted to $\notin$ 28,072 thousand as of 31 December 2023 (previous year: $\notin$ 28,899 thousand) and is comprised of cash in banks and cash on hand for both years.
 Cash and cash equivalents were classified to the item amortised cost.